kilobyte/kbtin/README.md

 Then why even bother with KBtin?
-Well, a sizeable minority of players still swear by clients like CMUD or zMUD that haven't been updated since beginning of this millennium, and sky isn't falling.
+Well, a sizeable minority of players still swear by clients like CMUD or zMUD that haven't been updated since beginning of this millennium, and the sky isn't falling.

 Still, you should not use KBtin (nor play most remote-accessing games) from any account/machine you have sensitive data -- including credentials -- on.